 Employers have a legal responsibility to protect their employees and visitors against the risk of exposure and infection by providing the appropriate biohazard cleaning equipment.

-If your facility handles biohazardous waste like medical needles or bodily fluids, then you must invest in biohazard cleaning products along with biohazard cleaning supplies and follow health and safety guidelines to reduce the risk of cross-contamination.
+If your facility handles biohazardous waste like medical needles or bodily fluids, then you must invest in biohazard cleaning products and follow health and safety guidelines to reduce the risk of cross-contamination.